joeseiden/Liftables/README.md

 #### React/Redux

-All React components, Redux actions, API utiities and store are located in the frontend directory.
+All React components, Redux actions, API utilities and store are located in the frontend directory.

 #### jQuery